copenhas/funs/README.md

 [![Build Status](https://travis-ci.org/copenhas/funs.png)](https://travis-ci.org/copenhas/funs)

 ## Install
-Currently not in the NPM register.
+`npm install funs`

 You want to play around be my guest.
-Clone the repo and do a `make init` in the project directory.
+Clone the repo and do a `npm install` in the project directory.
-After that use the `npm link` to link it into a project to test it out.

 ## Usage
 It supports CommonJs, AMD, and plain global module patterns, so get ahold of the `funs` function one of those ways.
 Note, that it picks the first one it detects to expose itself (CommonJs, AMD, or global).